polyaxon/polyaxon/site/docs/setup/agent/index.md

 ## Install Polyaxon Agent

-First of all, you need to [add](https://github.com/kubernetes/helm/blob/master/docs/chart_repository.md) the [Polyaxon helm repository](https://charts.polyaxon.com/) to your helm, so you can install Polyaxon from it.
+First of all, you need to [add](https://github.com/kubernetes/helm/blob/master/docs/chart_repository.md) the [Polyaxon helm repository](https://charts.polyaxon.com/) to your Helm, so you can install Polyaxon from it.
 This makes it easy to refer to the Polyaxon chart without having to use a long URL each time.

 ```bash